YashTotale/react-hash-scroll/README.md

 ### HashScroll

-Scrolls to child element when the specified hash is present in the url.
+Scrolls to child element when the specified hash is present in the url

 - **hash**: string _(Required)_